-Level 8
+Level 12

 Code & No. Course Title Credit hrs

-NUR 481 Emergency Nursing 2+3=5
+NUR 481 Emergency Nursing 5(2+6)

-NUR 482 Nursing Management and Leadership - Theory 3+0=3
+NUR 482 Nursing Management and Leadership - Theory 3(3+0)

-NUR 483 Nursing Management and Leadership - Clinical 0+2=2
+NUR 483 Nursing Management and Leadership - Clinical 2(0+4)

-NUR 484 Information Technology in Nursing 3+0=3

-NUR 485 Trends and Issues in Nursing 2+0=2

-NUR 486 Evidence-based Practice and Critical Thinking 2+0=2

-Total 17
+Total 10

-^{}After the completion of the eight (8) levels, one (1) year internship in an accredited hospital is required in partial fulfillment for the degree of Bachelor of Science in Nursing.
+After the completion of the eight (12) levels, one (1) year internship in an accredited hospital is required in partial fulfillment for the degree of Bachelor of Science in Nursing.